fashion-js/fashion-model/README.md

 ### Clean

 `Model.clean(obj)` should be used to return a clone of an object in which all non-persisted properties and metadata have been removed.
+The clean function will always return a deep clone of the given object if the given argument is non-null and not a primitive.

 ```javascript
 var address = new Address({